kizniche/Mycodo/mycodo-manual.rst

 Custom Controllers
 ``````````````````

-Before discussing the built-in Functions/Controllers, it should be noted that there is an
+Before discussing the built-in Functions/Controllers, it should be noted that there is a
-Controller import system in Mycodo that allows user-created Controllers to be used
+Custom Controller import system in Mycodo that allows user-created Controllers to be used
 in the Mycodo system.
-Custom Inputs can be uploaded on the
+Custom Controllers can be uploaded on the
 ``Configure -> Controllers`` page.
 After import, they
 will be available to use on the ``Setup -> Function`` page.